Single-Use Plastic & Other Items

 Overview of Proposed Bylaw 10000

-Proposed Single-Use Plastic and Other Items Bylaw No. 10000 has been approved by the provincial government.
+The City of Richmond’s Single-Use Plastic and Other Items Bylaw No. 10000 has been approved by the provincial government.

-It is recognized that there are some exceptions that must be accommodated within the proposed bylaw to address health and safety considerations, accessibility and bulk purchasing of these items.
-The following is an overview of each category within the proposed ban and the exemptions that apply.
+It is recognized that there are some exceptions that must be accommodated when the Bylaw is adopted to address health and safety considerations, accessibility and bulk purchasing of these items.
+The following is an overview of each category within the proposed ban and the exemptions that will apply.

 “No business shall sell or otherwise provide Prepared Food in any Food Service Ware that contains Polystyrene Foam.”

 - Hospitals or any facility licensed as a community care facility under the Community Care and Assisted Living Act

 - Organizations incorporated and in good standing under the Society Act, or registered as a charity under the federal Income Tax Act, will have 18 months after adoption to comply

 - Prepared food containers that have been filled and sealed outside of the City of Richmond prior arrival to the business location